Martin Semerád

-Martin Semerád (born 24 May 1990) is a Czech rally driver.
-He currently races in the Production World Rally Championship and has done since the 2009 season.
+Martin Semerád is a Czech former rally driver.
+He competed in the 18 World Rally Championship events between 2009 and 2011.
+He raced in the Production World Rally Championship and since the 2009 season.
 He was one of the Pirelli Star Drivers in 2009.
-He won PWRC at 2011 Rally Sweden and he is current youngest winner of PWRC rally.
+He won PWRC at 2011 Rally Sweden and he held the record for youngest winner of PWRC rally.

 Martin Semerád at 2010 Rally Finland.